RealOrangeOne/theorangeone.net/content/posts/my-stack-2018/index.md

 ## Desktop

-As with last year, I'm still loving [i3](https://i3wm.org/), I can't live without a tiled window manager now.
+As with last year, I'm using [i3](https://i3wm.org/), and loving it!
+I can't live without a tiled window manager now.
 For stability, and because I don't like random unicode characters on my bar, I've switched from [`i3status-rs`](https://github.com/greshake/i3status-rust) and [`i3status`](https://github.com/i3/i3status) to [polybar](https://polybar.github.io/), which looks so much nicer!

 My favourite addition of the year is [Flameshot](https://github.com/lupoDharkael/flameshot), a screenshot tool which allows selection, basic editing, and uploading.